-Explanation: Selection is done either of molecules having mutant sequence or degradation of wild type molecules is carried out.
-For selection of molecules having mutant sequence, it can be used for methods which are not PCR based.
+Explanation: Selection is done either of molecules having a mutant sequence or degradation of wild type molecules is carried out.
+For selection of molecules having a mutant sequence, it can be used for methods which are not PCR based.

 7. Choose the incorrect statement for the methodology of selection of molecules with mutant sequences.

 a) A vector is used which is having antibiotic resistance gene